Cyprus: History

-Prehistoric and ancient period
+Prehistoric period

 Hunter-gatherers first arrived on Cyprus around 13–12,000 years ago (11,000 to 10,000 BC), based on dating of sites like Aetokremnos on the south coast and the inland site of Vretsia Roudias.
 The arrival of the first humans coincides with the extinction of the 75 cm high Cypriot pygmy hippopotamus and 1 m tall Cyprus dwarf elephant, the only large mammals native to the island.
 Neolithic farming communities emerged on the island by around 10,500 years ago (8500 BC).

 Remains of an eight-month-old cat were discovered buried with a human body at a separate Neolithic site in Cyprus.
 The grave is estimated to be 9,500 years old (7500 BC), predating ancient Egyptian civilisation and pushing back the earliest known feline-human association significantly.
 The remarkably well-preserved Neolithic village of Khirokitia is a UNESCO World Heritage Site, dating to approximately 6800 BC.

+Late Bronze Age

 During the Late Bronze Age, from around 1650 BC Cyprus (identified in whole or part as Alashiya in contemporary texts) became more connected to the wider Mediterranean world driven by the trade in copper extracted from the Troodos Mountains, which stimulated the development of urbanised settlements across the island, with records suggesting that Cyprus at this time was ruled by "kings" who corresponded with the leaders of other Mediterranean states (like the pharaohs of the New Kingdom of Egypt, as documented in the Amarna letters).
 The first recorded name of a Cypriot king is Kushmeshusha, as appears on letters sent to Ugarit in the 13th century BC.

 At the end of the Bronze Age, the island experienced two waves of Greek settlement.
 The first wave consisted of Mycenaean Greek traders, who started visiting Cyprus around 1400 BC.

+Ancient Cyprus

 A major wave of Greek settlement is believed to have taken place following the Late Bronze Age collapse of Mycenaean Greece from 1100 to 1050 BC, with the island's predominantly Greek character dating from this period.
 Cyprus occupies an important role in Greek mythology, being the birthplace of Aphrodite and Adonis, and home to King Cinyras, Teucer and Pygmalion.
 Literary evidence suggests an early Phoenician presence at Kition, which was under Tyrian rule at the beginning of the 10th century BC.
 Some Phoenician merchants who were believed to come from Tyre colonised the area and expanded the political influence of Kition.
 After c.
 850 BC, the Phoenicians rebuilt and reused the sanctuaries [at the Kathari site].